RedhawkSDR/assets/sdr/components/ArbitraryRateResampler/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.ArbitraryRateResampler`.
-Resamples a data stream at output rates which are not limited to integer multiples of the input sampling rate.
+Contains the source and build script for the REDHAWK `rh.ArbitraryRateResampler` component.
+This component resamples a data stream at output rates which are not limited to integer multiples of the input sampling rate.
 This component can increase or decrease the sample rate.
 No anti-aliasing filtering is included, so users must use this component with caution when decreasing the sampling rate